ahmlvs/aaadevs_com/README.md

 # aaadevs_com

-**aaadevs_com** is a website project built using **FastAPI**.
-The goal is to develop a scalable, high-performance web application with essential pages and features.
+[**aaadevs_com**](https://aaadevs.com) is a website project built using **FastAPI**, combining backend and frontend using Jinja2Templates for dynamic HTML rendering.
 Currently, the project includes the following components:

 - **Home Page**: The main landing page of the website.
 - **Static Files**: